adloky/smalls/e4-gambits-ss.md

 **14...Kg6 15.Bf4**

-when Black should just take on g7 and be slightly worse after 16.b3 on account of his broken structure rather than lose on the spot to<addx start="16.b3"/>
+when Black should just take on g7 and be slightly worse after 16.b3 on account of his broken structure rather than lose on the spot to<addz start="16.b3"/>

 **15...Qxc4??
 16.Qd3+!
 Qxd3 17.g8=Q+**